Key takeaways

 Do not buy a board game expansion until the base game has a named problem.
 "We like it" is not a problem.
 "The same two factions keep winning," "we have solved the opening," "we need it to work better at two," or "we finished the campaign" are problems.

-That one rule prevents the most common money trap in board games: buying more box before the table has asked for more game.
+The one rule: buy when the base game asks for help, not when the shelf looks unfinished.
+That prevents the most common money trap in board games - buying more box before the table has asked for more game.

 The 5 expansion types

-Use the decision matrix above before buying.
+Use the table below before buying.
 Expansions are not one category.
 Some add real replay value.
 Some add storage, setup time, and another rule explanation before anyone is having fun.

 1. More-of-the-same content